GatorEducator/gatorgradle/README.md

 GatorGradle.
 A complete example configuration of Gradle and GatorGradle is available in the [Sample Lab](https://github.com/GatorEducator/gatorgrader-samplelab) repository.

-NOTE: GatorGradle will automatically install [Pipenv](pipenv.readthedocs.io), but does not add the executable to `$PATH`.
-This can be done manually if the user wishes to use Pipenv for other projects.
+NOTE: GatorGradle will automatically **NOT** install [Pipenv](pipenv.readthedocs.io).
+Nothing other then GatorGradle will be installed automatically.

+To install Pipenv please follow [these](https://pipenv.readthedocs.io/en/latest/#install-pipenv-today) instructions.
 ## Configuring Checks

 The `grade` task reads the configuration provided in `config/gatorgrader.yml`